INSTRUCTOR: Selim Shaker, PhD

 Analog and digital data (in excel format) will be utilized to assess and evaluate a prospect risk.
 Before drilling risk evaluation and post drilling appraisal methods will be clarified, as well as how to salvage a prospect that was tested by a dry hole wildcat.

-Participants in this course should have a solid background of pore pressure prediction and measurement methods.
+Participants in this course should have minor knowledge of subsurface formation pressures.